Olivia Arben: Career

-During her career, Arben has modelled for brands including L’Oreal, Triangl Swim, Joshua Kane Bespoke, Steve Madden, Harvey Nichols, Timberland, Needle & Thread, Juicy Couture, Pronovias, Rami Kadi, The Deck, and NFL Europe Super Bowl 2017 EU Clothing Campaign, Olivia's first brand collaboration, Olivia Arben X Terry De Havilland, The Rebel Collection was launched October 2022.
+During her career, Arben has fronted campaigns for brands including Roja Parfums, Cartier, L'Oréal, Triangl Swim, Joshua Kane Bespoke, Steve Madden, Harvey Nichols, Timberland, Needle & Thread, Juicy Couture, Pronovias, Rami Kadi, The Deck, and NFL Europe Super Bowl 2017 EU Clothing Campaign, Olivia's first brand collaboration, Olivia Arben X Terry De Havilland, The Rebel Collection was launched October 2022.

 Olivia was voted one of the best dressed at the Cannes film festival 2018 by Elle USA magazine.

-Arben has walked London, New York, Paris & Berlin Fashion Week for designers such as Rami Kadi, Malan Breton, Roland Mouret, Hervé Leger, Joshua Kane and Jean Gritsfeldt.
+Arben has walked London, New York, Paris & Berlin Fashion week for designers such as Cartier, Rami Kadi, Malan Breton, Roland Mouret, Hervé Léger, Atelier Zuhra, Joshua Kane and Jean Gritsfedlt.
+Arben has been shot by notable photographers including Ellen Von Unwerth, Rankin, Branislav Simoncik and Luis Monteiro.

 As of 2022, Arben is one of the top 100 most followed models according to models.com She has also been ranked on their Trending & Runway lists.

+Olivia was appointed as an ambassador for British fashion by the British Parliamentary Society in 2022 in the House of Commons alongside designers including Malan Breton and the late Vivienne Westwood.

+Public image

+Olivia is often compared to Claudia Schiffer and Brigit Bardot by the fashion industry, both of whom she says influence her work.
+Olivia has been called the "Sexiest British model" and named the "British Bombshell" by FHM, Esquire & Maxim Olivia is known as the British Army’s favourite model, there are 2 posters of her hanging in the Falkland’s Officer’s common room.

 Personal life

-On 19 May 2019 Olivia got engaged to her long-term boyfriend Nico Cary, an entrepreneur, at Hotel Du Cap Eden Roc during the Cannes Film Festival.
+On 19 May 2019 Olivia got engaged to her long-term boyfriend Nico Cary, an entrepreneur, at Hôtel du Cap Eden Roc during the Cannes Film Festival.
 They were married on 28 August 2021 at Goodwood House.
 The wedding was covered by Hello!
 Magazine U.K.